Families love a Fort Ticonderoga adventure! Spend the day with us to build life-long family memories that span generations.

 What’s more exciting than building a fort?
 EXPLORING ONE!
 Fort Ticonderoga is filled with adventure as you and your family step into a moment in time.
 Each year our talented team brings to life a specific year and historic story that is sure to delight and engage your entire family.

-- Participate in our Gunner’s Apprentice program for an immersive and hands-on experience of history trades and soldiers’ lives.
+- Participate in our In His Majesty’s Service program for an immersive and hands-on experience of history trades and soldiers’ lives.
 During this program, be sure to visit the Historic Trades shops, camp kitchen, and historical gardens!

 - Head into the hands-on Artillery Laboratory to try your hand at lifting a cannon barrel and try on uniforms from different armies!